awsdocs/amazon-s3-userguide/doc_source/example_s3_DeleteObjects_section.md

 **AWS SDK for \.NET**
  To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/S3#code-examples)\.
-Delete all objects in an Amazon S3 bucket\.
+Delete all objects in an S3 bucket\.

 ```
         /// <summary>